pfheatwole/thesis/source/paraglider_geometry.rst

 chest level between the two risers provides pilot safety during violent maneuvers, but it also allows the pilot to choose a balance between stability and wing responsiveness to weight shift control.

+[[In my case, I'm not modeling the chest width.
+Probably not a big deal because turbulence is such a high frequency signal I'd never be able to estimate it from IGC data anyway.]]

 Case Study